ariiannemay/2026-Bar-Exam-Tracker/README.md

 ## 💡 Application Overview

-This project is a custom-built web application designed for comprehensive, subject-by-subject progress management tailored for the 2026 Bar Examinations.
-It functions as a centralized, dynamic study hub, built using HTML, JavaScript, jQuery, and FullCalendar.
+This project is a custom-built web application designed for comprehensive, subject-by-subject progress management tailored for the 2026 Bar Examination.
+Inspired by a Google Sheet bar exam review tracker, it functions as a centralized, dynamic study hub, built using `HTML, JavaScript, jQuery, and FullCalendar`.
 All user progress and notes are stored locally within the browser for immediate access and data privacy.

 | 🖥️ HEADER PREVIEW |
 | :---: |